Sunday, May 8, 2016

 Carnival Rides

-We were getting hungry so we looked for a local restaurant stopping at Harvey's Pirate Restaurant for a hamburger and fries.
+We were getting hungry, so we looked for a local restaurant and stopped at Harvey's Pirate Restaurant for a hamburger and fries.

 Harvey's Pirate Restaurant

-We went to the cars that were on display there were three times more cars than earlier.
+We went to the cars that were on display, and there were three times as many cars as earlier.

-We walked through looking at some of the vendors.
-I bought four postcards and we bought a bee catcher.
+We walked through, taking a look at some of the vendors.
+I bought four postcards, and we bought a bee catcher.

 We stopped at the Lodge Store and began our walk back to the van.